CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

 \subsubsection{Schema Perturbation Robustness Under Controlled Shift}

-To isolate representational brittleness independent of distributional shift, we introduce targeted schema perturbations (P1--P3) to EnvB.
+We next isolate representational brittleness independent of distributional shift by introducing targeted schema perturbations (P1--P3) into EnvB.
 These perturbations simulate realistic vendor schema evolution and logging changes by renaming or removing fields directly consumed by the event-centric baseline.
-The CSTS pipeline processes identical perturbed inputs through canonical adapters with alias recovery, confining schema variability to the substrate boundary.
+The CSTS pipeline processes the identical perturbed inputs through canonical adapters with alias recovery, confining schema variability to the substrate boundary.